Spring Garden Revival

 Understanding Thatch Buildup in Flossmoor’s Heavy Clay Soils

 Flossmoor’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that limits microbial activity.
 The result is slow decomposition of organic matter, especially under anaerobic (oxygen-poor) conditions common in compacted clay.
 Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further slow thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases thrive.
-Key indicators that dethatching is needed include:
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:

-• Water ponding after light rain
+• Water ponding on the surface after rain due to poor infiltration

-• Thinning turf despite fertilization
+• Thinning turf despite regular fertilization

-• Moss growth in shaded areas
+• Moss growth in shaded, moist areas

 • Increased disease pressure (e.g., summer patch, necrotic ring spot)